Rick Pate

-Rick Pate is an American politician serving as the 30th Commissioner of Agriculture and Industries in Alabama.
+Rick Pate (born April 6, 1955) is an American politician serving as the 30th Commissioner of Agriculture and Industries in Alabama.
 He previously served as mayor of Lowndesboro, Alabama from 2004 until his election as Commissioner of Agriculture and Industries in January 2019.
 He also served as chair of the Lowndes County Republican Party.

 Pate graduated from Auburn University School of Agriculture in 1978.
 He is married to Julie Dismukes and they have two children.

+He served as an elector pledged to Donald Trump and JD Vance in the 2024 Presidential Election.

+On June 2, 2025, he announced his candidacy for Alabama Lieutenant Governor in the upcoming 2026 Republican Primary.